vstruct is a pure Python module for parsing and serializing

 Declarative code emphasizes the imporant aspects of binary parsing:

 offsets, sizes, and types.
-This makes maintenance of vstruct
+This makes maintenance of vstruct-based

 parsers easier in the long run.